CLICK HERE TO VISIT THE UPDATED SURVIVAL GUIDE

 Support further development through the purchase of the PDF version of the book.

-the developer of open source software including rattle and wajig.
+Graham Williams is the developer of open source software including rattle and wajig.

-the author of Data Mining with Rattle and Essentials of Data Science.
+He is the author of Data Mining with Rattle and Essentials of Data Science.

-web site is hosted by Togaware, free and open source software since 1984.
+This web site is hosted by Togaware, free and open source software since 1984.